Auburn Symphony

 Equity Statement

 The Auburn Symphony is committed to a deeper exploration of the principals of Diversity, Equity, and Inclusion within our community.
 We acknowledge that everyone we serve is inherently unique, and we strive to recognize our differences and our commonalities.
 As an organization, we are committed to providing an environment that is inclusive, respectful, fair, and transparent for our musicians, patrons, staff, and volunteers.
-We pledge to work towards consensus-building through collaboration with other arts organizations, seeking interactions and conversations that will lead to learning opportunities.
+We pledge to work towards consensus-building through collaboration with other arts and nonprofit organizations, seeking interactions and conversations that will lead to learning opportunities.

 As such, we will: